TristanToye/rails-template/README.md

 Next install the CLI locally & login: https://devcenter.heroku.com/articles/heroku-cli

 Add your `.env` variables to the [settings tab on your Heroku app](https://devcenter.heroku.com/articles/config-vars#using-the-heroku-dashboard).

+You will also need to add the contents of your `config/master.key` file to Heroku as `RAILS_MASTER_KEY` in the same setting location to allow Heroku to use your credentials.

 Deploy your repo from the `deploy` tab by connecting your github account and selecting the repo OR follow the linked guide below to deloy directly from your machine.